Universefei/podofomemo/doc/image.md

 	 * 2] if page Rect can contain entire image, draw image in the
 	 *    center of the page Rectangle
 	 */
-	/* if Rect can not include entire image-image is larger than Rectangle */ /* shrink image to draw */
 	if( dScale < 1.0 )  /* image is large */
 	{
-		/* TODO: optimize the layout */
 		/** About PdfPainter.DrawImage()
 		 *  ============================
 		 *  param 1 : X is left